Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 In the test with the screen configured at a refresh rate of 60 Hz, I have obtained a result of 9 hours and 31 minutes, which is a value that does not stand out compared to other high-end smartphones.

-If we adjust the refresh rate to a frequency of 120 Hz , the autonomy is reduced to 7 hours and 30 minutes , which is a fairly significant drop of around 20%.
-In case of setting the dynamic frequency , the result is half way, since it gets 8 hours and 51 minutes.
+If we adjust the refresh rate to a frequency of 120 Hz, the autonomy is reduced to 7 hours and 30 minutes, which is a fairly significant drop of around 20%.
+In case of setting the dynamic frequency, the result is halfway, since it achieves 8 hours and 51 minutes.

 On a day-to-day basis, the autonomy of the Huawei P50 Pro is correct, but it is far from spectacular.
 Other smartphones with larger batteries and an adaptive refresh rate achieve greater autonomy.